“The following information is what a SailMail query will retrieve”

 It may be used for asking about topics such as:

 – Advising Niue of your size, tentative arrival date, (Not Compulsory).

 – Obtaining parts or having parts etc sent to Niue.
 Usually not viable unless you really need them.

 – Issues you may be having or may need assistance with.

 – Topics you may not wish to discuss over the radio.

 NOTE – No moorings can be ‘booked/reserved’ as it is first come first served.
 However we can let you know how full mooring field is and suggest best mooring to go to for your size.
-‘Niue Radio’ must be contacted before taking any mooring in Alofi.
+‘Niue Radio’ must be contacted before taking any mooring or anchoring in Alofi.